membrane-php/membrane-laravel/README.md

 #### Request Validation

 The `RequestValidation` middleware will validate or invalidate incoming requests and let you decide how to react.
-You can precede it with your own custom middleware or precede it with one of the following built-in options:
+You can floow it with your own custom middleware or with one of the following built-in options to produce an error response:

 #### Nested Json Response